softchris/golang-book/01-basics/05-loops/README.md

-# Go from the beginning - working with loops
+# Working with loops

-This article covers working with loops in Go
+This chapter covers working with loops in Go.
+Loops are used to repeat statements in your code.

-##  Pre-Lecture Quiz

-TODO

 ## Introduction